tucats/ego/docs/LANGUAGE.md

 ## User Types<a name="usertypes"></a>

-The _Ego_ language includes the ability to create use-defined types.
+The _Ego_ language includes the ability to create user-defined types.
 These are limited to `struct` definitions.
 They allow the program to define a short-hand for a specific type, and then reference that type when creating a new variable of that type.
 The `type` statement is used